-Parlaying a pre-existing 25-year relationship between the Cleveland Metropolitan School District and Plymouth Church, UCC EYEJ built their core program, the Discussion Series, now called YODJ: Youth Online Discussing Justice.
+Parlaying a pre-existing 25-year relationship between the Cleveland Metropolitan School District and Plymouth Church, UCC EYEJ built their core program, now called YODJ: Youth Online Discussing Justice.
 The YODJ program features two adults from diverse backgrounds (typically an African-American person and one non-African-American person) partnering with a group of same-sex youth broken out in groups.
 Together, they engage on various relevant, everyday topics facing youth today with customized and copyrighted curriculum and emphases on empowering and becoming a self-valued leader.

 Each group has a set of speakers with whom they can talk, role-play, and discuss topics including: toxic stress, conflict resolution, police-youth relationships, mental health, and exploring social and emotional pathways to heal and learn from each other – youth to adult, and adult to youth.
 In 2015, EYEJ earned a non-profit 501c3 tax status, which allowed it to access more schools, including the Cleveland Metropolitan School District.